sharovatov/teamlead/articles/happiness.md

 Here’s [an article to read](https://hackernoon.com/code-review-its-bad-expensive-and-ineffective-in-most-cases).

+Quote:

+> Every human being associates her work results with themselves.
+>
+> Valuing things we spend effort on doing is innate to our nature.
+>
+> Whenever a developer receives feedback like “this has to be redone”, they will inevitably associate this feedback with themselves.
+>
+> The more effort a person spent on doing something, the more vulnerable she is to the critics.
+And while she hadn’t been taught properly how the problem should have been solved, she considers negative feedback even worse.
+>
+> Internet’s full of posts and articles on how to “solve” this “negativity problem”.
+Most of these posts talk about how to provide more “positive” feedback.
+>
+> Microsoft even hired a fully dedicated specialist working on this issue.
+>
+> However, this all seems palliative treatment, none of these approaches offer to solve the problem properly.
+>
+> Solving the problem properly would be introducing the teaching or planning phase before the effort on doing the task is spent and a feeling of achievement emerges.

 **Advice**: think about what behaviors your process activities encourage in developers.
 Are they encouraged to collaborate (as in pair/ensemble programming), or are they encouraged to frown upon results of each other work (as in code review)?

 ### 4. Boredom